Quantitative-Methods/R-aplications/README.md

-# Quantitative Methods
+# R - STAT
-Quantitative Methods is an R Shiny Web Applications for statistical-graphical data analysis that can be used in RStudio.
+R - STAT is an R Shiny Web Applications for statistical-graphical data analysis that can be used in RStudio.
 The application allows the following analyzes:

 - Data Transformation
 - Grouping Categorical Data (Frequency Tables, Contingency Tables)